 Selected from the above two categories and awarded at the discretion of the judging panels, this award is for an entry with an outstanding regional/rural/community or other focus.
-It is usually awarded to the work of journalists from media outlets with a relatively smaller distribution than the national media.
+It is usually awarded to work from media outlets with a relatively smaller distribution than the national media.

 The aim of the Media Awards is to encourage accurate and sensitive media coverage about mental health.
 Entries should reflect non-stigmatising attitudes towards mental health and not just dwell on illness.

 The time frame for an award entry is 13 months prior to closing date, i.e. 7 March 2017 to 25 April 2018.

 Highly commended entries receive a Letter of Commendation.
 These are not presented on stage but will be listed in the Awards booklet.